 Deep vein thrombosis (DVT) is a serious type of blood clot that forms in the deep venous system.
 According to the Centers for Disease Control and Prevention (CDC), as many as 900,000 people are affected by DVT each year in the United States.

-When left untreated, the effects of deep vein thrombosis can be dire.
 Estimates suggest that 60,000-100,000 Americans die each year of DVT/pulmonary embolism, a dangerous complication.
 Among people who have experienced DVT, one-third to one-half will have long-term complications like leg pain, swelling, and discoloration.
 This is known as post-thrombotic syndrome (PTS).

 For all of these reasons, it is important to do everything you can to prevent deep vein thrombosis.
 It is also crucial to know the signs and symptoms of DVT, so you know when to seek potentially life-saving medical treatment.